- Repository: https://sourceware.org/git/gitweb.cgi?p=glibc.git

 make -r -C ~/Dev/glibc/stdlib objdir=$PWD subdir=stdlib subdir_lib

-To rerun tests in elf/
+To rerun tests in elf/, delete elf/*.out

-files and run make -j50 check subdirs=elf
+files and run make -j50 check subdirs=elf.

 Delete all failed tests so that the next make check